kildealab/RadiSeq/README.md

 Monte Carlo simulation of cell irradiation may deliver a higher dose to the cell model than what is specified in the irradiation simulation since the dose each radiation track will deposit is descrete.
 This phenomenon is more prenounced when the irradiated dose is small.
 However, RadiSeq provides the option for the user to compensate for additional dose and for that the user can set the input parameter flag 'adjust_damages_with_actual_dose'.
 However, if the flag is set to be 'true', then the user must also provide the path to a text file that has the information about the actual dose that was delivered as the input parameter: 'actual_dose_delivered_data'.
 For example, if you have an SDD file with 100 repeated irradiations that were supposed to deliver 1 Gy dose in each irradiation but exceeded this value, then you can compensate for this by providing a text file with 100 rows of data (each row corresponding to the actual dose delivered in the respective repeated irradiation).

 ### 3. Simulating sequencing of sham-irradiated control samples
 RadiSeq expect an SDD file as a required paramter in every simulation.
 And that is true even if the user wishes to simulate sequencing of un-irradiated/sham-irradiated cell samples.
 The way around to perform such simulation is to use a dummy SDD file with the header data corresponding to the cell model but with empty data fields.
+A sham-irradiated human cell sample generated using the NICE model can be obtained from `./radiSeqData/SDDOutput_0GY.txt`.

 ### 4. Simulating an Illumina sequencer that is not in the in-built sequencer list
 RadiSeq comes with 6 Illumina sequencer models built-in.
 It also has the capability to extend this if the user wishes to simulate other Illumina sequencers with the 'Custom' option for the input parameter: 'illumina_sequencer'.
 However, user will have to provide their own read quality profiles for the sequencer they want to simulate.
 The paths to the files containing the read quality profile of read 1 and read 2 (if paired-end sequencing) is expected for the parameters 'custom_read1_quality_profile_path' and 'custom_read2_quality_profile_path' respectively.
 The [ART_profiler_illumina tool](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) from the ART toolkit can be used to generate compatible quality profiles.